kitty phone FDA food icky

 • Is the product likely to be associated with the problem?

-• Is the problem likely to be widespread or is this an isolated case?
+• Is the problem likely widespread, or is this an isolated case?

 • Is more information needed about the problem or the product?

-• Is the product or problem within the jurisdiction of FDA or is it the responsibility of another federal agency or local or state government?
+• Is the product or problem within the jurisdiction of the FDA, or is it the responsibility of another federal agency or local or state government?

 CLASS I RECALLS

-Top priority is given to products that have caused or may cause a serious illness, injury, or a life-threatening situation.
-Swollen cans of various food products, an unexpected drug reaction, a serious medical device defect, or, in some cases, even mislabeling of a product would be in this category.
+Top priority is given to products that have caused or may cause a severe illness, injury, or a life-threatening situation.
+Swollen cans of various food products, an unexpected drug reaction, a severe medical device defect, or, in some cases, even mislabeling of a product would be in this category.

-In cases where FDA determines that the problem with the product could be a health hazard, an FDA investigator may visit the consumer to get in-depth information about the problem and the product.
+In cases where the FDA determines that the problem with the product could be a health hazard, an FDA investigator may visit the consumer to get in-depth information about the issue and the product.
 A sample of the product may be collected.
-In most cases, FDA will collect only unopened or intact products for laboratory analysis in case the sample becomes evidence in a legal case.
+In most cases, the FDA will collect only unopened or intact products for laboratory analysis in case the sample becomes evidence in a legal matter.

-The investigator may visit retailers, wholesalers, or the manufacturer of the product in question to find out if there have been other complaints.
-Many times product samples from the same lot and code will be collected for laboratory analysis.
+The investigator may visit retailers, wholesalers, or the manufacturer of the product in question to determine if there have been other complaints.
+Product samples from the same lot and code will often be collected for laboratory analysis.
 The investigation may involve several FDA districts, depending on where the consumer report was taken and where the manufacturer is located.
-If the investigation reveals that the illness, injury or death was caused by using the product and the problem with the product is widespread, a recall could be initiated to remove the product from the market.
-To prevent additional illness or injuries, FDA could issue a press release advising consumers not to use the product or to return it to the store.
+If the investigation reveals that the illness, injury, or death was caused by using the product and the problem with the product is widespread, a recall could be initiated to remove the product from the market.
+The FDA could issue a press release advising consumers not to use the product or to return it to the store to prevent additional illness or injuries.

 LESS IMPORTANT PROBLEMS

-Not all product problems pose a risk of illness, injury or death.
-For example, pieces of stems in a box of raisins or too few capsules in a bottle of aspirin are not health hazards, but would still be of concern to FDA.
+Not all product problems pose a risk of illness, injury, or death.
+For example, pieces of stem in a box of raisins or too few capsules in a bottle of aspirin are not health hazards but would still concern the FDA.

-Many times a consumer gives such complete information to FDA that the cause of the problem can be pinpointed with no need for a follow-up visit to the consumer.
-An investigator still may visit retail stores, wholesalers or the manufacturer to collect samples for laboratory analysis.
+Many times, a consumer gives such complete information to the FDA that the cause of the problem can be pinpointed with no need for a follow-up visit to the consumer.
+An investigator may still visit retail stores, wholesalers, or the manufacturer to collect samples for laboratory analysis.

-In all cases, information from the consumer’s report is sent to the FDA district in which the manufacturer is located, to be used as background information to identify possible problem areas that need to be looked at the next time the company is inspected.
+In all cases, information from the consumer’s report is sent to the FDA district where the manufacturer is located for background information to identify possible problem areas that need to be looked at the next time the company is inspected.

 MORE QUESTIONS AND ANSWERS FROM THE FDA

-Consumers can play an important public health role by reporting to FDA any adverse reactions or other problems with products the agency regulates.
+Consumers can play a significant public health role by reporting any adverse reactions or other problems with products the agency regulates to the FDA.
 FDA is responsible for ensuring that foods are safe, wholesome, and correctly labeled.

-It also oversees medicines, medical devices (from bandages to artificial hearts), blood products, vaccines, cosmetics, veterinary drugs, animal feed, and electronic products that emit radiation (such as microwave ovens and video monitors), ensuring that these products are safe and effective.
+It also oversees medicines, medical devices (from bandages to artificial hearts), blood products, vaccines, cosmetics, veterinary drugs, animal feed, and electronic products that emit radiation (such as microwave ovens and video monitors), ensuring they are safe and effective.

 Why should I report?

-The testing that helps to establish the safety of products, such as drugs and medical devices, is typically conducted on small groups before FDA approves the products for sale.
-Some problems can remain unknown, only to be discovered when a product is used by a large number of people.
+The testing that helps to establish the safety of products, such as drugs and medical devices, is typically conducted in small groups before the FDA approves the products for sale.
+Some problems can remain unknown, only to be discovered when many people use a product.

 When problems with FDA-regulated products occur, the agency wants to know about them and has several ways for the public to make reports.
 Timely reporting by consumers, health professionals, and FDA-regulated companies allows the agency to take prompt action.

-The agency evaluates each report to determine how serious the problem is, and, if necessary, may request additional information from the person who filed the report before taking action.
+The agency evaluates each report to determine how severe the problem is and, if necessary, may request additional information from the person who filed the report before taking action.

 What should I include in my report?

 Report what happened as soon as possible.
-Give names, addresses and phone numbers of persons affected.
-Include your name, address and phone number, as well as that of the doctor or hospital if emergency treatment was provided.
+Give names, addresses, and phone numbers of persons affected.
+Include your name, address, phone number, and that of the doctor or hospital if emergency treatment was provided.

 State the problem clearly.
-Describe the product as completely as possible, including any codes or identifying marks on the label or container.
+Describe the product, including any codes or identifying marks on the label or container.
 Give the name and address of the store where the product was purchased and the date of purchase.

 You also should report the problem to the manufacturer or distributor shown on the label and to the store where you purchased the products.

-Links to the FDA adverse event reporting pages (via the FDA):
+Links to the FDA adverse event reporting pages:

 How to Report a Pet Food Complaint